Modular tensor category: Description

 The term 'modular tensor category' was coined by Igor Frenkel in 1989.
 The interpretation in terms of category theory was introduced by Vladimir Turaev in 1992.
 His definition, however, is slightly more general than the modern definition, in the sense that it does not require the category to have every object as a direct sum of finitely many simple objects.
 The word 'modular' refers to the fact that every modular tensor category has an associated modular group representation.
 The word 'tensor' refers to the fact that modular tensor categories were originally not defined as abstract categories, but were instead defined in terms of a compatible collection of tensors.

 There are several equivalent alternative ways of defining modular tensor categories.
 One definition is as follows: a modular tensor category is a braided spherical fusion category with non-degenerate braiding.
 In the presence of a braiding, Deligne's twisting lemma states that a spherical structure is equivalent to a ribbon structure, so modular tensor categories can be equivalently defined as non-degenerate ribbon fusion categories.
-The Bruguières modularity theorem asserts that a braided spherical fusion category has non-degenerate braiding if and only if its S-matrix is non-degenerate (invertible).
+The Bruguières modularity theorem asserts that a braided spherical fusion category has non-degenerate braiding if and only if its modular S-matrix is non-degenerate (invertible).
 Thus, a modular tensor category can be equivalently defined as a braided spherical fusion category with non-degenerate S-matrix.
 Modular tensor categories can also be defined using skeletonization.

 There are several theorems about modular tensor categories, such as the existence of the modular group representation, the Bruguières modularity theorem, the Verlinde formula, the rank-finiteness theorem, the Schauenburg-Ng theorem, and Müger's theorem.